NHH's innovation program for master students

 If you are a master student:

-- You are eligible to apply if you are in the first, second or third semester of your master’s degree at the time of application and are following a normal study progression.
+- You are eligible to apply if you are in the first, second or third semester of your master’s degree at the time of application and have normal study progression.

 If you are a bachelor student: